Postpartum Timeline: Here’s How Soon After Birth You Can Do Things?

 After all that time in the hospital, you may question, "When can I take a bath after giving birth?"
 Doctors often advise not bathing, swimming, or using hot tubs for at least six weeks, or until you see a doctor for a follow-up appointment.
 Early on, you'll most likely be advised to take a sitz bath, which is a small bath meant to aid in perineal healing.

-Following a C-section, physicians often apply Steri-Strips, also known as small adhesive bandages, to your incision before applying another dressing on top.
+Following a C-section, physicians often apply small adhesive bandages, to your incision before applying another dressing on top.
 The outer dressing is typically removed one to two days after birth, and if the incision looks good your doctor will let you know if you can shower.
-Waiting at least two weeks after giving birth before using post-C-section baths or hot tubs.
+Wait at least two weeks after giving birth before using baths or hot tubs.
 Some providers suggest waiting longer.

 When can you drink coffee?

-Within hours.
-You could certainly have one with your post-delivery dinner.
+You could have coffee within a few hours after giving birth.
 If you drink coffee while nursing, the amount of caffeine that gets into breast milk is small.
 If you're concerned, schedule your coffee break so it comes just after you breastfeed rather than before.

 When can you exercise?

 Within one to six weeks.
-Mothers who have vaginal deliveries can generally return to exercise sooner than those who have had C-sections, but both can do light exercise, such as walking, whenever they feel ready.
+Mothers who have vaginal deliveries can generally return to exercise sooner than those who have had C-sections, but both can engage in light exercises, such as walking, whenever they feel ready.
 We're not talking about intense exercise or high-impact aerobics.
 However, walking and Kegel exercises are excellent methods to ease back into shape.
-Furthermore, activity may have several significant benefits: activity may improve sleep, reduce the risk of blood clots, and improve physical health and overall well-being.
+Furthermore, mild physical activity may have several significant benefits like improving sleep, reducing the risk of blood clots, and improving physical health and overall well-being.
 As long as everything is healing properly, your doctor will most likely clear you for all sorts of exercise during your six-week postpartum visit.

 When can you swim?

-Many sites indicate you should wait until your postpartum bleeding has stopped before going swimming.
+Many sources indicate you should wait until your postpartum bleeding has stopped before going swimming.
 This often occurs approximately six weeks after delivery.

 When can you drive a car?

 You may usually get behind the wheel within one to six weeks.
 Women using narcotic pain relievers should not drive, but other than that, it all depends on how your specific recovery is doing.
-Doctors recommend trying this first, especially if you had a C-section.
-Sit in the vehicle and practice shifting your foot from accelerator to brake and turning to look over your shoulder numerous times.
-See if you can accomplish it effortlessly and painlessly.
-Some women may do this a few days following surgery, while others may need a few weeks.
-Women who had a vaginal birth but had a large tear or an episiotomy may need to take a break from driving for a time.
+Doctors recommend starting with this, especially if you've had a C-section.
+Sit in the vehicle and practice shifting your foot from the accelerator to the brake while looking over your shoulder multiple times.
+The goal is to be able to do this without any discomfort.
+Some women may resume driving a few days after surgery, while others might require a few weeks before they feel ready.
+Those who experienced a vaginal birth with a large tear or had an episiotomy may need to refrain from driving for a certain period.

 When can you take birth control?